Botswana on hold

 There are many elements to consider before taking a stand in this matter.
 Local farmers suffer due to the great amount of elephants and the protection of people should also not be taken lightly.
 The opinion of those living in the area in difficult circumstances deserves our respect.
 However, it seems that for now Botswana is giving up on putting alternative solutions first, before trophy hunting.
 Consequently, YŪGEN has no other option than to accept this and also give up for now on the thought that we could help support a win-win situation in an exceptional country that had until recently a pioneering approach to conservation.

-We will wait until after the new October elections in Botswana to take a definite stand.
-If you like to know more about the situation and YŪGEN’s point of view, which in no way is meant to judge nor has the pretension of being a scientific paper, but is only an opinion, please read our full statement: Why YŪGEN puts Botswana on hold.
+And so, currently we wait to see what the future will bring while silently cheering for Botswana to hopefully re-take that pioneering role.
+If you like to know more about the situation and YŪGEN’s point of view, which in no way is meant to judge nor claims to be a scientific paper, but is only an opinion, please read our full statement: Why YŪGEN puts Botswana on hold.